HadoukenIO/symphony-of/README.md

 * Attachment feature no allowing to select ‘All File Types’
 * Notifications not observing “Color Coded Text” for specific Users

+## License
+The code in this repository is covered by the included license.
+If you run this code, it may call on the OpenFin RVM or OpenFin Runtime, which are subject to OpenFin's [Developer License](https://openfin.co/developer-agreement/).
+If you have questions, please contact support@openfin.co